Photo Credit: The Catalyst

-As competition among retailers has grown stiffer with e-commerce crowding more of the space, grocers and big box stores alike have instituted vendor compliance programs.
+As the competition among retailers has grown stiffer with e-commerce crowding more of the space, grocers and big box stores alike have instituted vendor compliance programs.
 Doing so keeps inventory on hand and products on the shelf.

-What to Expect as a Publix Vendor
+What to Expect as a Vendor for Publix Delivery

 The Florida-based grocer requires that all suppliers schedule delivery appointments at its distribution center to get product into its supply chain.
 All appointments must be made at least 48 hours before an order’s due date and can be scheduled up to two weeks in advance.

 If your brand cannot deliver as scheduled, orders can face rejection.

 Orders going into a distribution center must be palletized and comply with Publix standards.
 Vendor pallets must meet the following criteria:

 - Pallets must be 48” x 40”

 - Not be broken, split, or have metal plate repairs